 Car Rental Collision Coverage

-Pay for your rental car using your American Express Platinum and waive the rental company's coverage, and you'll be covered in the event of an eligible collision.
-Note that this coverage is secondary to your regular auto insurance.
+Pay for your rental car using your American Express Platinum and waive the rental company's coverage, and you'll covered in the event of an eligible collision.

-There are a few countries that aren't covered (six at the time of this review).
+Please note there are a few countries that aren't included (six at the time of this review).
 Customer service can provide you the details.